UmaBetageri/Cricket-Database-UI/README.md

 ### Web Interface

 I have created a web interface to interact with this database, which includes a welcome page, two forms and corresponding result pages for each form.
 Since this is a public sports database and accessible to all, users do not need a login page.
 Here I have not included a modified page to add data or alter data since the user does not have access to do this.
 However, I have taken all the major steps using session, procedures methods to secure the database from misuse (SQL Injections).

+#### Note: These records in this database are not original; rather, they are created for the sole purpose of testing the queries and the web interface.